-Quality of Life Questions to Consider Directions: Answer the following questions for the individuals in your facility.
-1. What would incactivities? rease or strengthen the individuals' friendships and social 2.
-How can you he school, work, and elp individuals to be involved in more activities in their home community? help individuals have more opportunities for making choices ntrol more aspects of their lives?
-4. How can individ luals' self-esteem and confidence be strengthened?
-5. What might inte erfere with individuals' abilities to have greater independence individual you work with, is to figure out how to make sure these values are reflected in the every day lives of the individuals you support.
+Direction ons: Answer the following questions for the individuals in your facility.
+1. Whatactivitie t would increase or strengthen the individuals' friendships and sociales? can you help individuals to be involved in more activities in their home, work, and community? could you help individuals have more opportunities for making choices able to control more aspects of their lives?
+4. How can individuals' self-esteem and confidence be strengthened? t might interfere with individuals' abilities to have greater independence ality of life?